kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 ## Some Evidence from Moisture Mode Perspective
 On the other hand, there are also evidences supporting the moisture mode framework.
 First, the weak temperature gradient approximation (i.e., $w\frac{N^2}{g}=\frac{Q}{c_p T}$ is a better approximation on intraseasonal timescales than wave time scales).
 This indicates that the dynamics are nearly in a state of equilibrium.
 Second, the moistening/drying in the lower troposphere ($\sim$700-hPa) has an equivalent contribution to the residual of the column process (i.e., vertical moisture advection balanced by the physical processes), suggesting what happens on horizontal directions is equally important.
+This picture can be observed more clearly in {numref}`FIG5-2`.